 Funding was received from the Swedish Foundation for International Cooperation in Research and Higher Education (STINT) to support the development of the International Master's program with SNDT Women's University.

 In preparation for the Master's Program, three pilot courses will be offered during the 2019-2020 academic year: Academic Social Responsibility, Digitalization and Implementation Processes in School, I, and Digitalization and Implementation Processes in School, II (Spring 2020).
 The courses are designed for educational leaders, teachers, and researchers who hold a bachelor’s degree.
-Registration is now open to international students!

 The LeaDMe team is developing doctoral courses within the thematic profile of learning, digitalization, and media and the implications of the digital shift.
 Course topics will include globalization, internationalization, multilingualism, and inclusive/exclusive practices.